scala/scala-jenkins-infra/automationPending.md

 Seth did `sudo apt-get install cloc` on behemoth 2 so we can count lines of code in the Scala community build.

+## curl

+Adriaan installed curl to /usr/bin/curl.exe (how?)

+## ant

+Adriaan installed ant to /cygdrive/c/apache-ant-1.9.6: "just unzip the archive and set ANT_HOME and PATH accordingly in windows node env vars", he writes

+## Git

+Seth installed Git 2.5.3 to /cygdrive/c/Program Files (x86)/Git-2.5.3 by downloading a GUI-based installer from https://git-for-windows.github.io (I think it was from there and not http://www.git-scm.com, or does it even matter?) and running it through CoRD.

+the needed longpaths setting is done through Chef via recipes/_worker-config-windows-cygwin.rb

+## JDK 8

+"we have also contemplated manually installing JDK 8 as a quick and dirty way to get the 2.12 tests running on Windows (#142)" -- did this happen? not sure